 - 1. The applicant is responsible for obtaining all necessary County and State permits and licenses, and for meeting all requirements set forth by other regulatory agencies. - 2.
 The applicant is required to pay for permit processing on a time and material basis as set forth in the schedule of fees and charges as adopted by ordinance of the Humboldt County Board of Supervisors.
 The Planning and Building Department will provide a bill to the applicant after the decision.
 Any and all outstanding planning fees to cover the processing of the application to decision by the Hearing Officer shall be paid to the Humboldt County Planning Division, 3015 "H" Street, Eureka. - 3.
 The applicant is responsible for costs for post-approval review for determining project conformance with conditions.
 A deposit is collected to cover this staff review.
 Permit conformance with conditions must be demonstrated prior to release of building permit or initiation of use and at time of annual inspection.
 A conformance review deposit as set forth in the schedule of fees and charges as adopted by ordinance of the Humboldt County Board of Supervisors (currently \$750) shall be paid within sixty (60) days of the effective date of the permit or upon filing of the Compliance Agreement (where applicable), whichever occurs first.
 Payment shall be made to the Humboldt County Planning Division, 3015 "H" Street, Eureka. - 4.
-A Notice of Determination (NOD) will be prepared and filed with the County Clerk for this project in accordance with the State CEQA Guidelines. the Department will file the NOD and will charge this cost to the project. - 5.
-Within 60 days of the effective date of permit approval, the applicant shall execute a Compliance Agreement with the Humboldt County Planning and Building Department detailing all necessary permits and infrastructure improvements described under Conditions of Approval #6 through #17.
+A Notice of Determination (NOD) will be prepared and filed with the County Clerk for this project in accordance with the State CEQA Guidelines.
+The Department will file the NOD and will charge this cost to the project. - 5.
+Within 60 days of the effective date of permit approval, the applicant shall execute a Compliance Agreement with the Humboldt County Planning and Building Department detailing all necessary permits and infrastructure improvements described under Conditions of Approval #6 through #15.
 The agreement shall provide a timeline for completing all outstanding items.
 All activities detailed under the agreement must be completed to the satisfaction of the Planning and Building Department before the permit may be finalized and no longer considered provisional. - 6.
-Within 60 days of the effective date of permit approval the applicant shall submit evidence demonstrating a reduction the size of the ancillary nursery space to 980 SF.
-Verification from Planning Division staff will satisfy this condition. - 7.
-The applicant shall secure building permits for all structures related to the cannabis cultivation and other commercial cannabis activity, including but not limited to, existing and proposed greenhouses, water tanks over 5,000 gallons, existing and proposed structures associated with drying, storage, or any activity with a nexus to cannabis, and any noise containment structures, as necessary.
+The applicant shall secure permits for all structures related to the cannabis cultivation and other commercial cannabis activity, including but not limited to, existing and proposed greenhouses, water tanks over 5,000 gallons, existing and proposed structures associated with drying and storage or any activity with a nexus to cannabis, and any noise containment structures as necessary.
 The plans submitted for building permit approval shall be consistent with the project description and the approved project site plan.
 A letter or similar communication from the Building Division verifying that all structures related to the cannabis cultivation are permitted will satisfy this condition.